My battle with heel fissures.

 I checked the Mayo Clinic online before immediately calling my physician.
-Upon going on one of their pages I found out exactly what I was suffering from; ‘heel fissures’.
+Upon going on one of their pages, I found out exactly what I was suffering from; ‘heel fissures’.
 This was something I hadn’t experienced before.

 What are heel fissures?

 Heel fissures are also called cracked heels.
 Mayo Clinic described the condition as dry, cracking skin at the base of the heel.
 A thick callus can accompany it.
 Sometimes, it can get intense, causing bleeding and even infection in serious cases.
-How could I have not known?
+How could I not have known?
 I guess the soreness in my feet I’d been having was something I didn’t take seriously enough.
 I never thought to check my feet.
 But now that I have, where do I go from here?

 Who gets heel fissures?

 I called my doctor to be sure.
-At the physician’s office, I learned that heel fissures can be a common problem.
+At the physician’s office, I learned that heel fissures could be a common problem.
 It can affect anyone, but usually affects women in their late 40’s to mid 50’s.
 While it didn’t directly apply me, I learned it also affects people with diabetes.
 It can also affect people with certain skin conditions.

 How do you treat heel fissures?